 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term stay residents that saw functional improvements, such as with activities of daily living.
-Many in the industry argue this is a reasonable measure of a nursing home's rehabilitation services.
+This is a measure of the percentage of short-term stay patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry believe this is a reasonable measure of a facility's rehabilitation services.

 Nearby Hospitals